Eissek/quick-commands/README.md

 ### Windows
 tbc

+## Installation
+Enter the following command in the new release directory
+`$ make install`

+The qc executable should now have been copied to `~/bin/qc` directory.

 ## Usage?
 Its a command line tool so open up your terminal/command-line and cd to where you have extracted the compressed file.
 Run the binary/executable named qc with one of the following options: